 If you have a concern about how we handle your data, or you would like to lodge a complaint, you may do so by contacting The Information Commissioners Office.

 We will always endeavour to hold your information securely.
 To prevent unauthorised disclosure or access to your information, we take all reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.
 We have received assurances from our website host and email provider that they are adhering to GDPR.

 No information transmission over the internet can be entirely secure, and therefore we cannot guarantee the security of your personal information.
 Information that you send is at your own risk.
-However, we follow procedures to ensure that we work with all personal data in line with The General Data Protection Regulation.
+However, we follow procedures to ensure that we work with all personal data in line with The Data Protection Act (2018) and associated regulations.

 Laptops and mobile devices are password protected but not necessarily encrypted.
 Your personal information may be stored under secure cloud-based storage services, such as Dropbox and Google Drive.

 Any paper copies of your personal information are stored within our premises and are kept with us or stored securely

 Disclosing your data (personal information)

 We will never lease, distribute or sell your personal information to third parties for marketing purposes unless we have your permission.

 We may share your information with a third party when partnering with them to deliver a service to you (such as, but not limited to, Louella Belle Training Academy or Love Your Feet Ltd and Umbrella Insight/Gather).

 We disclose relevant details with our accountant for reporting purposes.